 We'll use the same example but this time, instead of min we'll use the max for the sidebar.

 Observe the sidebar.
 The layout size shrinks to full width to 200px.
 But we're using the max function in the example.
 So the sidebar will take 300px as a max when the layout goes below 300px.
 This can be seen when the layout shrinks.
+We can also use a media query to add breakpoints and use max function.

-The clamp() function:
+The CSS clamp() function:

 It can be used for length, frequency, angle, time, percentage or any number of integers allowed.
 The clamp function takes three comma-separated expressions as parameters, in order of minimum, preferred, and maximum value.